stolostron/rhacm-docs/_pages/technical_writing_standards.md

 * Use bullets for more than one item, but not just one item.
 * Avoid nesting lists more than two levels.
 If you are nesting that much, consider switching to headers.
 * Use parallelism.
-* Definition lists are built with term in bold and colon.
+* Definition lists are built with the term in bold and colon.
 See example:
     - **Definition list:** DLs look like this.
     - Choose complete sentences, or not, but commit and make them the same throughout the list
 * Use tables only when a list does not work.
 Tables can be hard to read, especially on a screen reader.